Police spike fleeing driver and arrest youth after 50km Hawke's Bay highway joyride - NZ Herald

 The vehicle was spotted on State Highway 2 and police observed it in holiday traffic as it travelled through Pakipaki, Pekapeka and then Te Aute, eventually devising a plan to spike it.

-Witnesses said the spikes burst two tyres on the car, which eventually came to a halt between Otane and Waipawa on the side of State Highway 2, about 50km from where the car was stolen.
+Witnesses said the spikes burst two tyres on the car, which eventually came to a halt between Otane and Waipawa on the side of SH2, about 50km from where the car was stolen.

 AdvertisementAdvertise with NZME.